skyler-saville/FastTrack/README.md

 ## Acknowledgments

 I would like to extend my gratitude to OpenAI's GPT-3 model for providing valuable assistance throughout the development of this project.
 It's a new concept, asking for guidance from an AI, but it definitely proved useful more than once.
-That said, there were more than a few times I tried to get some info by consulting ChatGPT, only to be run a round in circles and not given accurate information.
+That said, there were more than a few times I tried to get some info by consulting ChatGPT, only to be run around in circles and not given accurate information.
 This was definitely a good trial-run for using it as a utility.